Homotopical inverse diagrams in categories with attributes: Summary and outlook

 Nonetheless, we set down a few preliminary notes which may be helpful for readers wanting applications not covered by the present results, since we have been frequently asked about such possibilities when speaking about this work.

-\begin{enumerate} \item The definitions of Reedy types extend without difficulty from CwA’s to more general comprehension categories, and it seems likely that the constructions of logical structure on $\C^\I$ should also extend to that setting, using something like the pseudo-stable logical structure of \cite{lumsdaine-warren:local-universes}.
+\begin{enumerate} \item The definitions of Reedy types extend without difficulty from CwA’s to more general comprehension categories, and it seems likely that the constructions of logical structure on $\C^\I$ should also extend to that setting, using something like the pseudo-stable logical structure of Lumsdaine and Warren \jpaacite{lumsdaine-warren:local-universes}.

 However, the basic theory of such logical structure on comprehension categories is as yet very little developed; so extending the present constructions to that setting would require a significant amount of preliminary development.